cdmoro/anki-material-flashcard/README.md

 ## Examples

-These examples were taken from imported decks and applied the Material flashcard.
+These examples were taken from imported decks and applied the Material flashcard (with minor adjustments).

 - [Greek alphabet with Modern Greek pronunciation](https://ankiweb.net/shared/info/1298930846)